How has Taiwan kept its coronavirus infection rate so low?

-More than two months after a new virulent coronavirus emerged from the Chinese city of Wuhan, more than 100,000 people in dozens of countries around the world have been infected.
+More than two months after a new virulent coronavirus emerged from the Chinese city of Wuhan, more than 1.4 million people in dozens of countries around the world have been infected.

-The COVID-19 infection, however, has largely spared Taiwan, despite the island's relative proximity to the virus's epicenter.
+The COVID-19 infection, however, has largely spared Taiwan, despite the island's relative proximity to the virus's origin.

 When the outbreak first started in January, some experts predicted that Taiwan would have the highest number of cases outside of mainland China.